Need to know

 Pod or capsule coffee machines are usually cheaper than manual or semi-automatic espresso machines (you can pick up a basic pod unit for less than $100 or splurge over $1000 on a premium brand).

-But our expert taste testers agree that if you're fussy about flavour, a manual or semi-automatic espresso machine will almost always give you the best, barista-like results.
+But our expert taste testers agree that if you're fussy about flavour, a manual or semi-automatic espresso machine will almost always give you the best, most barista-like results.
 This is because they give you more control over the brewing process, including grinding, dosing, tamping, extracting and steaming, to help you get as close as possible to that cafe-quality coffee.

-And while they're more expensive to buy than a pod machine, a good manual or semi-automatic espresso machine should last you about eight years or more.
+And while they're generally more expensive to buy than a pod machine, a good manual or semi-automatic espresso machine should last you about eight years or more.

-You can go all out and drop thousands but a number of models recommended by our experts come in at $600 or less – check out our coffee machine reviews to see if you can pick up a bargain model that scores well.
+Although some manual and semi-automatic espresso machines in our review come with eye-watering price tags, you don't always have to spend a fortune to get a decent machine.
+You can go all out and drop thousands, but a number of models that score well in our expert reviews cost around $800 or less – check out our coffee machine reviews to see if you can pick up a bargain model that scores well.

 We also give each machine a brand reliability and brand satisfaction score, based on responses from CHOICE members, so you can assess how brands have performed over time for other coffee lovers.